Suvansh03/Shopping-Platform-Database-/README.md

 # Shopping-Platform-Database-
-Designed and implemented a database management system using SQL and PL/SQL for an online shopping platform to efficiently manage and track customer orders, facilitating the transition from offline to online sales models for sellers and manage orders.
+Developed a comprehensive database management system using SQL and PL/SQL for an online shopping platform, designed to streamline the process of managing and tracking customer orders.
+This project supports sellers transitioning from traditional offline models to online platforms, ensuring efficient order processing and enhancing the overall shopping experience for customers.